thehaohcm/DevOpsLabs/Terraform/README.md

 Run trigger: when the previous wordspace runsuccessfully, it automatically start and run the next wordspace

+## Terraform Cloud
+Sentinel Policies: manage policies as code, works as a firewall to compliant and secure the infrastructure before initializing.
+Sentinel will be evaluated after planing but before applying cmd

+Diffent with running on local, in terraform cloud, we have multiple workspace which is specifc to run in diff projects or env.
+We also don't need to take care about the lock state file which has to store in DynamicDB to use remote, terraform cloud will take care it, and we can run terraform cmd in cloud instead of local

 ## Others
 .terraform/ folder: list
   + provider folder: downloaded providers libraries